csalvaggio/ritcis/README.md

 * Binary thresholding (at a fixed level of 127) to prepare the tile for cleanup
 * Cleanup using a morphological opening and closing operation to minimize noise and small letter defects
 * Computation of the centroid of each letter within the tile AND computation of a bounding box for each letter
-* Letter is centered within the tile using either the centroid of bounding box (user selectable)
+* Letter is centered within the tile using either the centroid OR bounding box (user-selectable option)
 * Letter is scaled to fit 0.7 of the tile height or width to size normalize the letter representations
 * Tile is rejected if portions of the letter fall within a buffer region around the outside of the tile
-* Tiles are written to individual image files (PNG format by default), separated in directories by size and sample ID number (these images are not include in this repository due to size limitations)
+* Tiles are written to individual image files (PNG format by default), separated in directories by tile size and sample ID number (these images are not include in this repository due to size limitations)

 #### curate_tiles.py